Father Stan Swamy: Degenerated By Jail & UAPA, But Ignored By Courts

 “I have been there twice.
 I am not for being hospitalised in JJ Hospital.
 It will not improve, it will keep going.
 I would rather die here very shortly if things go on as it is.”Stan Swamy

 In his plea for seeking release, Swamy submitted before the court, when he came to Taloja Jail, whole systems of his body were very functional.
-However, during his 8 months of incarceration, there has been a steady regression of “whatever his body functions were”.
+However, during his eight months of incarceration, there has been a steady regression of “whatever his body functions were”.

 The Court Lacking in Empathy

-When the Bench of Justice SJ Kathawalla and SP Tavade started to ask questions to Stan Swamy, the appalling health and living conditions of his life in jail were immediately revealed.
+On 21 May, when the Bench of Justice SJ Kathawalla and SP Tavade started to ask questions to Stan Swamy, the appalling health and living conditions of his life in jail were immediately revealed.
 The court was trying to contact and seek answers from a man who could not hear properly, required repeated assistance of the prison officers in even making sense of the questions being asked, and mustered efforts to string words together.

 Even in that struggle to hear, think, and speak, Swamy yearned to be released.
 He pleaded the court to take his life and liberty seriously, to let him “die in the company of his own”.